spotinst/help/src/docs/ocean/cluster-overview-tab.md

 Auto Healing monitors the status of each Kubernetes node by examining the condition object, which provides information about various aspects of the node.
 Specifically, Autohealing focuses on the Ready condition.
 If the Ready condition indicates a status of False or Unknown, the instance is deemed unhealthy, prompting the initiation of a replacement process.

 The Autohealing widget shows the number of events for which AWS autohealing replaced an unhealthy instance with a healthy instance.
 By monitoring these autohealing events on the Autoscaling Activity panel, you can track how effectively Ocean Autoscaler maintains your cluster's health and resilience to failures.

+##   Autoscaler Graph

+The Autoscaler Graph is designed to help you more intuitively understand the interaction between the infrastructure and the applications it supports.
+It also provides cluster activity insights at a granular level so you can see why the Ocean Autoscaler triggered a specific scale event within the cluster.

+The Autoscaler Graph displays the breakdown by lifecycle, which you can view by vCPU, Memory, or GPU, together with workload and headroom requests.

+You can view Autoscaler events directly on the graph for up to the last 12 hours.

+[placeholder for graphic when available]

 ##  Related Topics